mateomoglia/osrm_norway/readme.md

 ## How to compute distances?

 The package only needs origins and destinations in `sf` format.
+The function `omRoute()` takes two `POINT` geometries and compute the route between both and outputs a `sf` file containing the road, the length and the time of travel (in minutes).

 ## Output